 If that wasn’t enough reason to eat salmon, it now helps lower cholesterol.

 Replacing saturated fats with omega-3s that can be found in sardines, salmon and herring can raise HDL cholesterol by 4% according to Loma Linda University.

-Another study was done by Human Nutrition Research Centre noted that participants who ate salmon for 20 day period saw 10% increase in HDL levels.
+Another study was done by the Human Nutrition Research Centre noted that participants who ate salmon for a 20 day period saw a 10% increase in HDL levels.